philippemnoel/whist-FFmpeg/README.md

 ### Linux Ubuntu - Docker

 To build FFmpeg targeting Linux Ubuntu inside of a Docker container, install and setup `docker` on your machine, then run `./docker-build.sh X` where `X` is the version of Ubuntu you want to build it inside.
-Currently, versions 18 and 20 are implemented, created by Dockerfiles `Dockerfile.18` and `Dockerfile.20` respectively.
+Currently, versions 18, for Ubuntu 18.04, and 20, for Ubuntu 20.04, are implemented, created by Dockerfiles `Dockerfile.18` and `Dockerfile.20` respectively.
 The built dynamic libraries will appear in the `docker-builds` folder.

 ### Emscripten